AryanYekrangi/AryanYekrangi/README.md

 I have experience with:
 - Machine Learning
 - Natural Language Processing (NLP)
-- Data processing and pre-processing
+- Data processing and preperation

 I also have some experience with:
 - GUI design